innolitics/rdm/README.md

 The checklist format is described in detail [here](./docs/checklist-format.md).

-## RDM's Limitations

-- The default templates were written with small software teams in mind (e.g., 2 - 5 developers).
-- Only supports GitHub as your project manager (we plan on adding support for Gitlab, Jira, Trello, and Pivotal over time)
-- Assumes that the risk management process is stored elsewhere (we plan on adding support for ISO14971's risk management process soon)
-- Only supports a single _software system_
-- Only support using git as your version control system
-- Assumes the whole software system is in a single git repository
-- Default templates assume the whole software system has a single safety classification
-- To use RDM, one needs to know how to use Markdown and Git.
-For this reason, as projects and teams grow, and as people who are unfamiliar with these tools join the team, you may want to migrate some or all of the your documents to another format (e.g., Microsoft Word).
-RDM provides a simple mechanism for doing this when the time comes.
-Typically, documents which are only touched by developers will remain in RDM, but many other documents will be converted to Word Files and stored in a separate Document Management System.

 ## Contrib

 The [contrib folder](https://github.com/innolitics/rdm/tree/main/contrib) includes several scripts and files which may be useful to you.
 Each is described in some detail here: